Mega-TTS 2: Boosting Prompting Mechanisms for Zero-Shot Speech Synthesis

-The PLM is a decoder-only transformer-based architecture, which uses prosody codes $\mathbf{u}$ from speech prompts and $H_{CT}$ as the condition.
-The autoregressive prosody prediction process of PLM can be formulated as:

-where $\theta$ is the parameter of our PLM.
-This training technique enables the model to capture the useful prosody-level information contained in the arbitrary-length prompt.
-Therefore, in the inference stage, users can flexibly improve the generation quality by enlarging the prompt length without further fine-tuning steps.
+To avoid the transition area problems caused by directly concatenating the prompts, we assign the start token and end token to each sentence, which guides P-LLM to continue writing the current sentence and extract useful information from previous sentences.
+This training strategy enables the model to capture the useful prosody-level information contained in the multi-sentence prompts.
+Therefore, in the inference stage, users can flexibly improve the generation quality by extending the length of prompts by concatenating the reference speech clips.
+For duration modeling, we propose a phoneme-level auto-regressive duration model.
+This model enhances the duration modeling by leveraging the powerful in-context learning capabilities of auto-regressive models.
+The overall architecture of the auto-regressive duration model remains the same as P-LLM, but we use mean squared error (MSE) loss instead.